Michigan State vs. Maryland NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- Michigan State and its opponents have gone over the current 61.5-point total in three of nine games this season.

-- Michigan State and its opponents have combined to score more than 62 points in three of nine games this season.
+- Maryland has combined with its opponents to score more than 61.5 points in four of nine games this season.

-- The combined points per game average of the two teams, 61.6, is 0.4 points fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 61.6, is 0.1 points greater than Saturday's over/under.

-- The 53.1 combined points per game that these two squads have allowed this season are 8.9 fewer than the 62 over/under in this contest.
+- This contest's over/under is 8.4 points greater than the 53.1 these two squads combine to surrender per game this season.

 Michigan State Stats and Trends

-- This season, the Spartans are winless against the spread when entering a game as a favorite of 13 points or more.
+- This season, the Spartans are winless ATS when entering a game as a favorite of 13 points or more.

-- Michigan State's games this year have gone over the point total five times in nine opportunities (55.6%).

-- When Michigan State records more than 30.4 points, it is 5-0-1 against the spread and 6-0 overall.
+- Michigan State is 5-0-1 against the spread and 6-0 overall this season when the team records more than 30.4 points.

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.